yahoo/object_relation_transformer/README.md

 $ python scripts/prepro_feats.py --input_json data/dataset_coco.json --output_dir data/cocotalk --images_root $IMAGE_ROOT
 ```

-`prepro_feats.py` extracts the resnet101 features (both fc feature and last conv feature) of each image.
+`prepro_feats.py` extracts the ResNet101 features (both fc feature and last conv feature) of each image.
 The features are saved in `data/cocotalk_fc` and `data/cocotalk_att`, and resulting files are about 200GB.

-(Check the prepro scripts for more options, like other resnet models or other attention sizes.)
+(Check the prepro scripts for more options, like other ResNet models or other attention sizes.)

-**Warning**: the prepro script will fail with the default MSCOCO data because one of their images is corrupted.
-See [this issue](https://github.com/karpathy/neuraltalk2/issues/4) for the fix, it involves manually replacing one image in the dataset.

 ### Download the Bottom-up features